icevelez/core.js/documentation/handlebar.md

 ## 🛠️ Notes

 - Templates are parsed into real DOM nodes (not strings).
 - JavaScript expressions inside `{{ }}` are evaluated in the current context.

-## Internal process of how the Handlebar engine works
+## ⚙️ Internal process of how the Handlebar engine works

 1. The template engine parses your html file by collecting all expression block like `{{#if}}` or `{{#each}}` and replacing it with a div element with a marker id (`<div id="marker">`) and converts it to a DOM element
-2. Which is then processed by replacing the marked div elements with **anchor tags** (represented as a comment element or text node to make it invisible in the elements tab) and render the dynamic content in between the anchor elements using the saved expression block
+2. Which is then processed by replacing the marked div elements with **anchor tags** (represented as a comment element or text node to make it invisible in the elements tab) and render the dynamic content in between the anchor tags by evaluating the saved expression

-    The anchor tags are used to keep track of the placement of each dynamic content
+> The anchor tags are used to keep track each dynamic content's placement in the DOM

-3. All processed DOM elements are ran inside the reactive primitive `effect()` to keep track of updates and re-renders
+3. All processed DOM elements are ran inside the reactive primitive `effect` to keep track of any updates and re-renders
 4. Then put all rendered DOM element inside a `DocumentFragment`
-5. Which is then appended to a target element using the `mount()` function from `core.js`
+5. Which is then appended to a target element using the `mount` function from `core.js`